Murrow at CBS, Europe, 1935/37-1946

-The Edward R. Murrow Papers, ca 1913-1985, DCA, especially Murrow's scripts and Murrow Broadcast from London about the campaign in North Africa, April 25, 1943; also Joseph E. Persico Papers and Edward Bliss Jr. Papers both at DCA.
+The Edward R. Murrow Papers, ca 1913-1985, TARC, especially Murrow's scripts and Murrow Broadcast from London about the campaign in North Africa, April 25, 1943; also Joseph E. Persico Papers and Edward Bliss Jr. Papers both at TARC.

 Ida Lou Anderson: A Memorial (The State College of Washington: 1941).
 This book contains a short biographical note about Ms. Anderson and memories by family members and students including Murrow's.
 Murrow also contributed financially to its printing.
 The Edward R. Murrow Room, Tufts University, contains three copies of the book.

 In Search of Light: The Broadcasts of Edward R. Murrow 1938-1961.
 Introduction and edited by Bliss, Edward Jr. (Alfred A. Knopf: New York 1967).